pacholoamit/pachtop/README.md

 # Architecture
 Pachtop is built with what I'd like to call the **"VRRTT"** stack (Vite, Rust, React, Typescript, Tauri.)

 - **Vite** is a frontend build tool that uses **Rollup** under the hood.
-It's blazing fast and has a lot of cool features like hot module reloading and code splitting.
+It's *blazingly fast* and has a lot of cool features like hot module reloading and code splitting.
-- **Rust** is a systems programming language that is blazing fast and memory efficient.
-It's also very easy to learn and has a great community.
+- **Rust** is a systems programming language that is *blazingly fast* and memory efficient.
+Rust is also a very safe language and has a lot of cool features like ownership and borrowing which subsitutues the need for garbage collection.
-- **React** is a popular frontend library that is used by many companies like Facebook, Netflix, Uber, etc. It's very easy to learn and has a lot of great features.
+- **React** is a popular frontend library that is used by many companies like Facebook, Netflix, Uber, etc.
 - **Typescript** is a superset of Javascript that adds static typing to Javascript.
 It's very easy to learn and has a lot of great features.
 - **Tauri** is a framework that allows you to build desktop applications with web technologies.
 Tauri allows us to create a pure Rust native OS webview, without the overhead of your average Electron app.
 This brings the bundle size and average memory usage down dramatically.
 It also contributes to a more native feel, especially on macOS due to Safari's close integration with the OS.
+- **SysInfo** is a Rust crate that provides system information.
+This crate is used to get information about the system's CPU, memory, disks, network, and processes.
+This is what Pachtop uses to get the system metrics on different operating systems.

 # Features & Roadmap